ellisandrews/poeltl-solver/README.md

 ### Project Setup

-I am using `pipenv` for dependency and environment management.
+This projects uses `pipenv` for dependency and environment management.

 #### Helpful commands